 - January 2019 trial examination timetable

-- Individual Summer 2019 GCSE examination timetable
+- Individual Summer 2019 A-level examination timetable

 - Joint Council for Qualifications (JCQ) Information for Candidates for

-- o written examinations
+- o written exams

 - o non-examination assessments

+- o coursework assessments

 - o privacy notice

 - o warning to candidates

 - o social media warning

-Please ensure that your son:
+Please ensure that your son or daughter:

-- Revises thoroughly before the examinations.
-We recommend that he starts his revision as soon as possible.
-You can help by providing a quiet place for him to study at home. - Check his timetable every day to make sure he does not miss an examination.
+- Revises thoroughly before the exams.
+We recommend that they start their revision as soon as possible.
+You can help by providing a quiet place for study at home. - Check their timetable every day to make sure they do not miss an exam.